star-perezyx/IS107/README.md

 What might explain the difference?</br>
 ## Answer: it might be because the West Region has more Sales than the North Region.

+## One-page insight summary(minimum 5 insights)

+Insight 1: Regional Disparities in Sales Performance

+## The analysis reveals significant variation in sales across different regions.
+Certain regions consistently generate higher sales volumes, suggesting stronger market demand or more effective sales strategies.
+In contrast, lower-performing regions may require targeted interventions such as localized marketing campaigns or improved distribution strategies to enhance performance.

+Insight 2: Concentration of Sales in Key Product Categories

+## Sales revenue is largely concentrated within a limited number of product categories.
+This indicates that these categories play a dominant role in overall business performance.
+Prioritizing these high-performing categories in inventory management, promotional activities, and strategic planning may lead to improved revenue outcomes.

+Insight 3: Uneven Product-Level Sales Distribution

+## Within product categories, individual products demonstrate substantial differences in sales volume.
+High-performing products represent opportunities for scaling and increased investment, while low-performing products may require reassessment in terms of pricing, promotion, or product relevance.

+Insight 4: Sales Patterns Exhibit Variability Over Time

+## Rather than showing consistent growth, sales figures fluctuate throughout the dataset.
+These variations may reflect demand cycles, short-term promotions, or external factors influencing purchasing behavior.
+Further time-based analysis could help identify recurring patterns and support more accurate forecasting.

+Insight 5: Effectiveness of Visual Analytics in Identifying Trends

+## The use of column charts and interactive filters enables rapid identification of trends and outliers in the data.
+Visual analytics significantly reduce the complexity of interpreting large datasets and support faster, more accurate decision-making compared to traditional tabular analysis.

+Insight 6: Importance of Data Validation and Correct Data Types

+## Ensuring accurate data types for numerical and categorical variables is essential for reliable analysis.
+Incorrect field classification can lead to misleading visualizations and inaccurate conclusions, highlighting the importance of data preparation prior to analysis.